Showing posts with label Observing equipment. Show all posts

 • The tripod is adjustable to match the height of the very lightweight GCI PackSeat observing stool I've been using with the tabletop scope.
 I can easily pick up that stool with one hand under the seat.
 It weighs about a pound.
 My homemade adjustable observing chair weighs around 15 lbs.

-• I can mount other small telescopes on it as long as they have a standard Vixen style dovetail.
+• I can mount other small telescopes on it as long as they have a standard Vixen style dovetail to fit the SV225 dovetail clamp.
 That includes my 150P.

 I chose the Sky-Watcher Star Adventurer tripod.
 It's pretty sturdy for being inexpensive and I like that it has a tray for my eyeglasses, since this is my "quick look" scope and I don't want to have to put my contact lenses in for very short sessions.
 To fold up the legs to get through the door and around objects more easily, I can easily take off the tray with a simple twist, then put it on again outside.